What Is Wrongful Termination in Massachusetts?

 - the duration of the wrongful conduct and any concealment of that conduct by the defendant.

-Punitive damages are generally limited to single-digit multipliers of actual damages due the U.S. Supreme Court in State Farm v.
+Punitive damages are generally limited to single-digit multipliers of actual damages due, according to the U.S. Supreme Court in State Farm v.
 Campbell.

 In Haddad, a punitive damage award of $1 million was allowed.